 A cool, hip city like Denver is bound to have some fun, art-related nightlife.
 Probably the biggest recurring event is the First Friday Art Walk on Santa Fe.
 Plus there are a few other art districts to mix in there, including RiNo and the Dairy District.

 Not all of these free art walks will be occurring year-round, so plan your first Fridays accordingly.
 Dress for the weather and arrive earlier for the best parking.
 Food and beverages will be available nearby somewhere along the way.
+Below, we cover a trio of top Friday art walks.
 Let’s kick things off with the biggest art district in Denver.

 First Friday Art Walk on Santa Fe Drive

 Kicking off the weekend with Santa Fe Art District’s First Friday Art Walk in Denver is a terrific way to start the month.
 This normally quiet street in the city’s art district is brought to life in the evening hours with access to many local establishments.